GiliSoft USB Lock

 Why USB Lock Instead of USB Encryption or File Lock Pro?

-Use File Lock Pro for file and folder protection
+Use File Lock Pro for folders and local files

 Common USB Control Use Cases